ChernegaSergiy/chernega-php-blog/README.md

 If Twig classes are still missing at runtime, the bootstrapper throws a descriptive `RuntimeException`.

+## Configuration

+Runtime options are stored in `config/app.php` and can be overridden via environment variables:

+- `APP_ENV` (defaults to `development`) controls features such as Twig caching, which switches on automatically for `production`.
+- `APP_URL` sets the canonical base URL used for generated links and metadata.
+- `ADMIN_USERNAME` and `ADMIN_PASSWORD` seed the initial administrator account (fallback credentials are `admin` / `admin123`).
+- `ADMIN_PASSWORD_HASH` lets you provide a pre-generated password hash if you prefer not to expose a plain password.

+Twig cache files live in `cache/twig`; the directory is created automatically when caching is enabled.

 ## Database Initialisation

 On first run the application will: